drupalhu/drupal.hu/sites/all/modules/contrib/unique_field/README.txt

 /**
- * Unique field module for Drupal (unique_field)
+ * Unique Field module for Drupal (unique_field)
  * Compatible with Drupal 7.x
  *
  * By Joe Turgeon [http://arithmetric.com]
  */

-The unique field module provides a way to require that specified fields or characteristics of a node are unique.
+The Unique Field module provides a way to require that specified fields or characteristics of a node are unique.
 This includes the node's title, author, language, taxonomy terms, and other fields.